Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Low-energy Field Theory

 From the bosonic commutation relations we see

 The Hamiltonian conserves both $P_1$ and $P_2$.

-We know the parity of our ground state from the lattice model but its good to check it emerges from the field theory.
+We know the parity of our ground state from the lattice model but it is useful to derive it from the field theory.
 The physical fermion $e^{i(\tilde{\phi}+\phi+\theta)}$ satisfies PBC, which means

 Because in the ground state manifold $\theta$ is pinned, we see that the BC is $-P_1P_2$.
 Thus we find $P=P_1P_2=-1$.
 (For $t>0$ and odd $N$, it is the opposite).
 Similarly we find

 in accordance with the lattice result $c_{N+1}=P_1c_1$.